Hands On With The Minuscule Canon M5 Mirrorless | First Impressions

 For the purpose of the review the M5 will be paired with 2 lenses: The 15-45mm f/3.5-6.3 EF-M lens, and the 22mm f/2 EF-M. The 22mm has hardly left the body, except whenever it occurred to me that I should use it in order to have something to say about the kit 14-45mm or I wanted something a little wider or with a little more reach.
 The 22mm is tack sharp and fast enough to grab low-light shots, particularly in combination with the M5‘s capable high ISO handling.
 The other, well, it’s a kit lens.
 It’s not awful for what it is, I just have something more fun to play with so I’ve been fairly disinterested.

-To current Canon shooters, the menu and button layouts will feel very familiar and intuitive, bearing a strong similarity to models you may already own – with one caveat that would make the camera feel more “right” in a Nikon shooter’s hands – there is a dial controlled by the right index finger for changing settings rather than a thumb dial on the back.
+To current Canon shooters, the menu and button layouts will feel very familiar and intuitive, bearing a strong similarity to models you may already own – with one caveat that would make the camera feel more “right” in a Nikon shooter’s hands – there is a dial on top of the camera for changing settings with your thumb rather than a thumb dial on the back, in addition to a front dial meant to be accessed with your index finger.

 [REWIND:] THE NEW CANON MIRRORLESS CAMERA | EOS M6

-The index dial controls the variable in semi-automatic modes (shutter in Tv, aperture in Av) while the rear dial, which also sits atop the camera and is controlled by the thumb, is used for ISO or white balance – toggled by pressing the DIAL FUNC button in the center of the rear dial.
+The index dial controls the variable in semi-automatic modes (shutter in Tv, aperture in Av) while the rear dial is used for ISO or white balance – toggled by pressing the DIAL FUNC button in the center of the dial.
 In manual mode, however, the front dial is for shutter and the DIAL FUNC button cycles between aperture, white balance, and ISO for the rear dial.
 There is yet another dial next to the rear dial dedicated to EV adjustments – an indicator along with the “scene” modes that it’s a novice-friendly camera.

 All in all, it’s been a really fun take-anywhere camera that I was fortunate to get the day before leaving for a vacation.
 I took it everywhere with me and certainly took a lot more photos than I would have, had I been lugging around a full frame DSLR.

-Note: Correction: An M6 is just an M5 without an integral VF or as chunky a grip.
-The internals are the same.
-It is not stripped down.